 Overall length - 36.25"/96cm., body with lower bout - 13.25"/33.5cm., upper bout - 9.5"/24.2cm., body length - 17.8"/45.2cm., body depth front - 3.25"/8.2cm., rear - 3.7"/9.3cm, with standard Stella/Harmony nut width of 1.75"/44.5mm. - just a tad wider than most modern acoustics - and a 24.25"/615mm scale.

-The H929 model identification ink stamp inside is clearly readable, as is the date stamp of S-59, indicating that this one was made in one of the last few production runs, before production of the model ceased in 1970, after an unbroken 25 year run!
+The H929 model identification ink stamp inside is not clearly readable, but the pickguard & other details clearly indicate that this one was made in one of the last few production runs, before production of the model ceased in 1970, after an unbroken 25 year run!

 If you are an acoustic blues player and wonder why that top line guitar you bought doesn't sound authentic when you play blues like those of Blind Blake, Blind Willie McTell, or Blind Lemon Jefferson, I can tell you why it doesn't and never will!
 All of those guys and many others from the 30s through to the 60s played Birch bodied guitars, some of them with Spruce tops, some all Birch, but it is the Birch which gives that unmistakable sound.
 No guitar made today, American or otherwise can give you that sound, for Delta and Country Blues!

 If you want a fully functioning, great sounding piece of American musical history, this is it - a really exceptional addition to any collection of Blues/Vintage Guitars.